SichaoFu/Personal_Homepage/index.md

 * Image annotation based on multiview depth sparse coding and Manifold Regularization (2017.01-2020.12）
      * Project Member
      * Funded by: National Natural Science Foundation of China
-* Research of the person re-identification algorithms based on Metric learning (2018.06-2019.06)
+* Research of the person re-identification algorithms based on Metric Learning (2018.06-2019.06)
      * Project Member
      * Funded by: Graduate Student Innovation Project Funding of China University of Petroleum